 - Edelstein E Cohen A; Sick-day management for the home care client with diabetes.
 Home Healthc Nurse.
 2005 Nov;23(11):717-24

-- Illness and diabetes, Diabetes UK
+- Dealing with illness; Diabetes UK

 - Rosindale S; Ensuring good management of diabetes in intercurrent illness Nursing Times.net 2004; 100 (22);34